 Columbus police arrested a Westport man after he drove away from them after running a red light and was accused of nearly striking a patrol car.

 Richards drove through a nearby alley and Kummer lost sight of the vehicle near 20th Street and Caldwell Place, where the pursuit was stopped, Harris said.
-A license plate check on the vehicle revealed the registered owner lived in the 2800 block of 17th Street.
+However, a license plate check on the vehicle revealed the registered owner lived in the 2800 block of 17th Street.

 When officers went to the address, they found the wanted vehicle parked in the driveway, Harris said.
-Officers located Richards in the back yard and while arresting him found marijuana and a glass pipe in his clothing.
+Officers located Richards in the backyard and while arresting him found marijuana and a glass pipe in his clothing, Harris said.

 Richards was arrested on preliminary charges of possession of marijuana, possession of drug paraphernalia, operating a vehicle without a license and resisting law enforcement with a vehicle, Harris said.